Archbishopric of Moravia: Origins

 The Avar Khaganate, the dominant power of Central Europe in the early Middle Ages, had a decisive impact on the neighboring Slavic rulers' way of life.
 The Avars' power collapsed after the Franks launched military campaigns against the western territories of the Khaganate in the 790s.
-At a synod that Charlemagne's son, Pepin, held in 796, the bishops made decisions on several aspects of missionary work in the newly conquered Pannonia.
-They ruled that the local Christians who had been baptised correctly (in the name of the Trinity) should not be rebaptised in contrast with those who had not received baptism properly.
+Charlemagne's son, Pepin held a synod (church council) on Avar territory in 796, to make decisions on several aspects of missionary work in the newly conquered Pannonia.
+The synod ruled that the local Christians who had been baptised in the name of the Trinity should not be rebaptised in contrast with those who had not received baptism properly.

 Charlemagne divided the newly conquered territory along the river Drava between the Bishopric of Salzburg and the Patriarchate of Aquileia in 796 or 797, with Salzburg receiving the lands to the north of the river.
 The see of Salzburg became an archbishopric in 798, with five suffragan bishoprics, including the Diocese of Passau.
 Missionaries from Salzburg were especially active among the Slavs in Carantania; clerics dispatched by the bishops of Passau worked primarily in Moravia.

 Adalram, who was archbishop of Salzburg between 821 and 836, consecrated a church for Pribina "on his estate at a place over the Danube called Nitrava", according to the Conversio Bagoariorum et Carantanorum (a report, written around 870, about the missionary activities of clerics from Salzburg).
 Historians date this event between 828 and 832, but Pribina was only baptised in the Carolingian Empire after Mojmir I of Moravia expelled him from his homeland around 833.
 Pribina settled in Pannonia where he received extensive domains in the late 830s.
 He cooperated closely with Liupramm, Archbishop of Salzburg, who consecrated churches for him in Mosaburg, Ptuj, Pécs and other settlements in Pannonia between 850 and 859.

 The Notae de episcopis Pateviensibus records that Reginhar, Bishop of Passau, "baptised all Moravians" in 831.
 However, 21 years later, the prelates in East Francia still considered Moravian Christianity "coarse".
 The Life of Methodius mentions that "many Christian teachers", or missionaries, came to Moravia "from among the Italians, Greeks and Germans" who taught the local Christians "in various ways".
 The Life of Constantine the Philosopher emphasizes that the German missionaries "forbade neither the offering of sacrifices according to the ancient custom, nor shameful marriages".

 Mojmir I's successor, Rastislav of Moravia, Rastislav's nephew, Svatopluk, and Pribina's son and successor, Koceľ, approached the Holy See to ask for "a teacher" in the early 860s, according to the letter Gloria in excelsis Deo, of dubious authenticity, which was recorded in the Life of Methodius and is attributed to Pope Adrian II.
 Even if the report of the Slavic princes' request is reliable, they did not receive an answer.
 Rastislav sent his envoys to the Byzantine Emperor, Michael III, asking him to send missionaries to educate the local priests in Moravia.
 Rastislav's actions show that he wanted to reduce the influence of the clergy from Salzburg and Passau in his realm.